Undergraduate University Core Curriculum

 Introduction to Sociology (see notes)

 Notes: ECON 2301 & ECON 2302 are required for majors in Accounting, Business Administration & 7-12th grade Social Studies.
-ECON 2301 is required for History 4-8 & Electrical Engineering majors.
+ECON 2301 is required for History 4-8 majors.
 PSYC 2301 is required for Kinesiology, Kinesiology EC-12 and Psychology majors.
 SOCI 1301 is required for Sociology majors.

 Component Area Option (090)- 6 SCH